Hire in Croatia

 Although either the employee and employer may negotiate certain terms of the employment agreement, many provisions are mandatory.
 The key mandatory provisions in Croatia are:

 - In most circumstances, the working week may not exceed 40 hours.
 Overtime can only be performed under special circumstances.
-Overtime can only total up to eight additional hours per week.
+Overtime can only total up to 10 additional hours per week.

 - Employees in “harmful” workplaces may work less than 40 hours per week.